-- The proposers are well advanced in their thinking about the requirements for integration and rationalisation of elements across the three campuses, and the use of digital technologies to enable both learning and teaching, and student support and administration. - There is a real opportunity in the 'Digital Campus' concept to develop an innovative approach, and it would be worthwhile seeking the best possible international advice on how to be at the leading edge in what is now a fast developing area.
+- Although progress has been made on this issue, on the evidence presented we see a need to make much more substantial progress on thinking through the integration and rationalisation of delivery across the two campuses. - This includes, on the present organisational proposal, the role of Schools, and the potential extension of existing provision from one campus to the other. - There is also a real opportunity to develop an innovative approach to the use of digital technologies to enable both learning and teaching, and student support and administration, across the two campuses.
+It would be worthwhile seeking the best possible international advice on how to be at the leading edge in what is now a fast developing area.
 We have in mind organisations such as HEAnet in Ireland, JISC in the UK, and similar bodies elsewhere. - It will be important to continue to capture feedback from external partners via the daily praxis of interactions between staff, students and external partners, as well as through more formal structures.